visserle/AnkiOps/README.md

 ### How can I share my AnkiOps collection?

 Use `ankiops serialize --no-ids` to export your local AnkiOps collection to a clean JSON file without profile-specific IDs.
 Add `--include-media` to bundle media files from the Anki media folder into a ZIP archive.
-Recipients can import either format with `ankiops deserialize <file>`, which creates a new local AnkiOps directory on their machine and imports media to their Anki folder with smart conflict resolution.
+Recipients can import either format with `ankiops deserialize <file>`, which creates a new local AnkiOps directory on their machine, and imports media to their Anki folder with smart conflict resolution.
 Alternatively, you could share your collection using the native Anki export (`.apkg`), or by sharing your plain Markdown files along with the `media/AnkiOpsMedia` folder.
 Make sure to remove all ID tags from your Markdown files first, as they are profile-specific.

 ### How can I migrate my existing notes into AnkiOps?

-While migration is doable, it can be tricky.
-The process requires:
+For standard note types, migration is straightforward:

-1. **Converting note types**: Your existing notes must be converted to AnkiOps note types (`AnkiOpsQA` or `AnkiOpsCloze`).
-This must be done manually in Anki or by adapting the AnkiOps code.
+1. Convert your existing notes to the matching AnkiOps note types via `Change Note Type…` in the Anki browser.
-2. **Exporting to Markdown**: Once converted, use `ankiops am` to export your notes from Anki to Markdown.
+2. Export your notes from Anki to Markdown using `ankiops am`.
-3. **Formatting adjustments**: In the first re-import, some formatting may change because the original HTML from Anki may not follow the CommonMark standard.
+3. In the first re-import, some formatting may change because the original HTML from Anki may not follow the CommonMark standard.
+Formatting of your cards can be done automatically at a low cost using the included JSON serializer and AI tooling.

-If your existing note format doesn't map cleanly to the AnkiOps format (e.g., notes with additional or custom fields), you'll need to adapt the code to your specific needs.
+If your existing note format doesn't map cleanly to the AnkiOps format (e.g., notes with additional or custom fields), you'll need to adapt the code accordingly.
+This should be simple for most cases: define your note type in the `config.py`, and add your card's templates to `ankiops/card_templates`.

 ### How can I develop AnkiOps locally?